“Taste” Lyrics Meaning (Sabrina Carpenter)

 “Taste” is a bold expression of confidence and individuality.
 Sabrina Carpenter reclaims her story by playfully asserting her role in shaping a past relationship.

-The song’s clever metaphors and unapologetic tone make it an empowering anthem for anyone who’s felt their presence linger in someone else’s life.
+The song’s clever metaphors and unapologetic tone make it a great track for anyone who’s felt their presence linger in someone else’s life.

 Songs Like “Taste”